artakhak/IoC.Configuration/README.md

         3) In one of the plugin folders specified in plugins element (only for assemblies with plugin attribute) -->

         <!--
-        Use loadAlways to make sure a reference to assembly is added to dynamically generated assembly for dependencies, even if the assembly is not referenced anywhere in configuration file.
+        Use "loadAlways" attribute to make sure a reference to assembly is added to dynamically generated assembly for dependencies, even if the assembly is not referenced anywhere in configuration file.
         In general, this is not necessary, however in case if generating dynamic assembly fails because of missing .NET assemblies, using this field might help.
         Use "overrideDirectory" attribute, to make the assembly path explicit, rather then searching for an assembly in predefined folders, which also include probing paths specified in additionalAssemblyProbingPaths element.
         -->